 Codependency refers to enabling and controlling behaviors, poor boundaries, lack of self-care, and focusing on other’s needs instead of one’s own needs.
 And while the teaching of codependency can be immensely helpful in dealing with individuals who have a chronic pattern of these traits, labeling every partner of an addict as “codependent” is damaging.
 It implies that there is something wrong with the codependent person because they have been impacted by a person struggling with addiction.
 Experiencing trauma reactions such as hypervigilance, increased anxiety and depression, re-experiencing the event, emotional numbing, need to control, irritability, etc. as a result of a loved one’s addiction and behavior is not codependency.

-In his book, “Transcending Post-Infidelity Stress Disorder” Dennis Ortman, Ph.D. explains how these symptoms are normal reactions to an extraordinary event, a discovery of partner’s lies and betrayal.
+In his book, “Transcending Post-Infidelity Stress Disorder,” Dennis Ortman, Ph.D., explains how these symptoms are normal reactions to an extraordinary event, a discovery of a partner’s lies and betrayal.
 He further explains that the word trauma means “wound,” and the betrayed partner has been wounded to the core of his/her being by their partner’s betrayal of trust.

 Sadly, partners of individuals struggling with substance or behavioral addictions often get assigned the label “codependent.”
 Sometimes the hypervigilance and controlling behaviors of the partner are related more to re-experiencing traumatic feelings triggered by memories from the effects of their partner’s addiction.
 Therapy should always be trauma-informed.
 Instead of labeling someone “codependent,” it’s important to recognize that these are normal reactions to trauma and not psychopathology.